 At any General Assembly of the Society a chairman is elected.

-At any General Assembly a resolution put to the vote of the Meeting shall be decided on a show of hands unless a poll is demanded.
-Only subjects from the agenda can be resolutions put to vote.
-The by-laws shall be altered only by vote of at least three-lourth of the Members of the Society present at the Assembly specially convened for the purpose.
+At any General Assembly a resolution put to the vote shall be decided on a show of hands unless a poll is demanded.
+Only subjects from the agenda can be resolutions put to the vote.
+The by-laws can only be altered by the vote of at least three quarters of the members of the Society present at the General Assembly.

 At the General Assembly the agenda shall consist of at least:

 1. Election of chairman by recommendation of the Board

 2. Approval of the minutes of the last General Assembly

 5. Presentation for approval of the budget for the forthcoming period.

 6. Election of an auditor as proposed by the national society organising the present scientific meeting